-A wind blows on them, then a disheveled TRUCK DRIVER, (30-40), wearing a cowboy hat, ripped beige T-shirt, dark pants with cowboy accent, staggers through the storm into the shelter from DL to DC.
+A wind blows on them, then a disheveled TRUCK DRIVER, (30-40), wearing a cowboy hat, ripped beige T-shirt, dark pants and sounds like a cowboy, staggers through the storm into the shelter from DL to DC.

 TRUCK

 DRIVER (Texas accent) God no!
 My truck is wrecked!
 Insurance expired!
 My life is over.